-Penalties of an Arizona domestic violence charge can be devastating.
+Penalties of a Phoenix domestic violence charge can be devastating.
 Even more so if you are found guilty and officially convicted of domestic violence.

 At Lerner and Rowe Law Group, we have a team of experienced criminal lawyers who can defend against all manner of domestic violence charges.
 After you hire us, we will work diligently to ensure you have a proper defense.